International Morse Code:

 |<SK> • • • - • -|

-Prosigns have special meanings. <BT> signifies a new paragraph or break between thoughts.
-It can be used to fill a pause while the sender thinks of what to send next. <BK> is used to invite a receiving station to transmit. <HH> means that a mistake has been made in sending.
+Prosigns have special meanings. <AR> signifies the end of a message. <BT> signifies a new paragraph or break between thoughts.
+It can be used to fill a pause while the sender thinks of what to send next. <HH> means that a mistake has been made in sending.
 It is followed by a short pause and the corrected word. <KN> is used to invite a specific station to transmit. <SK> signifies the end of a contact and the last transmission of the sender.

 Note that prosigns, although often written as two letters for convenience, should be sent as one contiguous sequence with no letter space.
 So for example, if a letter space is added within the <BT> symbol, it becomes the letter B followed by the letter T, which could cause confusion and be a sign of poor sending.